Subjunctive mood: Latin

 The subjunctive mood retains a highly distinct form for nearly all verbs in Portuguese, Spanish and Italian (among other Romance languages), and for a number of verbs in French.
 All of these languages inherit their subjunctive from Latin, where the subjunctive mood combines both forms and usages from a number of original Indo-European inflection sets, including the original subjunctive and the optative mood.

-In many cases, the Romance languages use the subjunctive in the same ways that English does; however, they use them in other ways as well.
-For example, English generally uses the auxiliary 'may' or 'let' to form desiderative expressions, such as "Let it snow".
+In many cases, the Romance languages use the subjunctive in the same ways that English does, though there are exceptions.
+For example, English generally uses the auxiliary may or let to form desiderative expressions, such as "Let it snow".
 The Romance languages use the subjunctive for these; French, for example, says, Qu'il neige and Qu'ils vivent jusqu'à leur vieillesse.
-However, in the case of the first-person plural, these languages have imperative forms: "Let us go" in French is Allons-y.
+However, in the case of the first-person plural, these languages have imperative forms: 'Let us go' in French is Allons-y.
 In addition, the Romance languages tend to use the subjunctive in various kinds of subordinate clauses, such as those introduced by words meaning although, e.g. English: "Although I am old, I feel young"; French: Bien que je sois vieux, je me sens jeune.

 In Spanish, phrases with words like lo que (that which, what), quien (who), or donde (where) and subjunctive verb forms are often translated to English with some variation of "whatever" or sometimes an indefinite pronoun.
-Spanish lo que sea, which is, by a literal interpretation, along the lines of "the thing which is", is translated as English "whatever" or "anything"; similarly, Spanish donde sea is English "wherever" and Spanish quien sea is English "whoever".
+Spanish lo que sea, more literally translated as "the thing which is", is interpreted in English as "whatever" or "anything".
+Similarly, Spanish donde sea is English "wherever" and Spanish quien sea is English "whoever".
 For example, Spanish lo que quieras, literally "that which you want", is translated as English "whatever you may want"; Spanish cueste lo que cueste is translated to English as "whatever it may cost"; and Spanish donde vayas, voy is translated to English as "wherever you go, I go".
 The acronym W.E.I.R.D.O. is commonly used by English-speaking students of Spanish to learn the subjunctive.
 It usually stands for Wish Emotion Impersonal Expressions Recommendations Doubt Ojalá.
 With the exception of negative commands, the subjunctive is always activated in the second clause when a situation of "W.E.I.R.D.O" is present.